aws-samples/streaming-analytics-workshop/content/introduction/_index.md

 We use a scenario to analyze the telemetry data of a taxi fleet in New York City in near-real time to optimize the fleet operation.

 In this scenario, every taxi in the fleet is capturing information about completed trips.
 The tracked information includes the pickup and drop-off locations, number of passengers, and generated revenue.
-This information is ingested into a Kinesis data stream as a simple JSON blob.
+This information is produced into a Kinesis data stream as a simple JSON blob.

 From there, the data is processed and analyzed to identify areas that are currently requesting a high number of taxi rides.
 The derived insights are finally visualized in a dashboard for operators to inspect.